adjust/cordova_purchase_sdk/README.md

 ## Basic Installation

 These are the minimal steps required to integrate the adjust purchase SDK into your Cordova project.
-We are going to assume the command line interface is used.
+We are going to assume you are using the command line interface.

 ### 1. Get the SDK